By J. L. Starkey

 Life was successful and prosperous for the man who would later be known as the Lord of Warburton Manor .
 A historical marker notes that William’s descendants were “the most intimate friends” with George and Martha Washington, and that Washington even celebrated his forty-third birthday at the Manor.

 William lived a life of privilege and wealth, and he probably had his father to thank for that.
 Though that man was known to others as Edward Digges, here we refer to him as:

 Ancestor #2: The Silk-Farmer-Turned-Governor

-Were those early years plagued with struggles and tragedies?
+Were those early years plagued with struggles?
 Probably not.
 After all, Edward was the son of one of the original shareholders of The Virginia Company of London.
 With that background, he certainly had the means to do well in his new home .

 He did just that.

 Edward focused on silk and tobacco production and profited in both areas.
 It is thought that Mulberry Island (which was partially owned by Edward) was named for the trees “cultivated for the silk worms” for his business.
 For a short time, Edward was the premier producer of Virginia silk .

 In 1655, Edward became governor of Virginia, a job with an annual salary of 25,000 pounds of tobacco.
 But he would make far more money from his signature “E.D.” tobacco that commanded the highest price among all brands available in London.
 E.D. would later be known as “the benchmark for England’s luxury tobacco market,” and profits from its sales would add to Edward’s wealth .

 Edward Digges died in 1675 at his Bellfield estate in York County, Virginia.
 The youngest son with limited prospects had done well for himself and had become a very wealthy man.
 His father would have been proud, since he was pretty good at building wealth as well.